 Notes

-- Grinding the spinach with some coriander leaves and mint leaves is for added flavor.
-If you don’t have them at home, don't worry you can skip them.
-I always have dried mint powder at home, so when I don't have fresh mint replace it with dried mint powder.
+- Adding Fresh Herbs: Grinding the spinach with fresh herbs like coriander leaves and mint leaves is for added flavor.
+If you don’t have them at home, don't worry, you can skip them.
+I always have dried mint powder at home, so when I don't have fresh mint, I replace it with dried mint powder.

-- I used store brought fried onions for this recipe but you can easily make them at home.
+- Fried Onions: I used store-bought fried onions for this recipe, but you can easily make them at home.
 Deep fry thinly sliced onion in hot oil until golden.
 Drain excess oil by placing them on a paper towel.

-- Since you adding water for grinding spinach puree so adjust water while making this palak rice recipe.
+- Adjust the water: Since you adding water for grinding spinach puree so, adjust the water while making this palak rice recipe.

-- If you don't have biryani masala powder then add 1 teaspoon of garam masala powder.
+- No Biryani Masala: If you don't have biryani masala powder, then add 1 teaspoon of garam masala powder.

 Nutrition